NBYHO/dsc-project-2-house-sales/README.md

 <img src="images/RMSE.png"  width="500" height="500">

 **Conclusions**
 From our final model summary, the estimated value of the coefficient indicates how much the model multiplies this independent value. sqft_living (footage of the home) has the highest estimated value of coefficient out of our 4 significant features meaning this feature adds the most value to the property.
 Doing a house extension might be a good idea to increase property value.
 However, during data exploration, renovations does not show a strong postive linear relationship with prices yet baseline model shows that it is a sigficant feature with p-value <0.05 and a coefficient of determination of 4.836e+04.
 In conclusion, renovation does add value to properties.
+The model also reveals that the size of houses in the neighbourhood does have a positive impact on property prices

 **Limitations:**